 With the Client Portal, clients can independently view invoices, payment histories, trust balances, and details of work in progress, allowing you to focus on other areas of your business.

-For most law firms, the client balance should be in the Trust Account.
+The client balance should be in the Trust Account for most law firms.

-- The Client Underpays an Invoice – Credit the Unpaid Amount The work is completed and the total invoice amount is $10,000.
-However, for whatever reason, the client remits a payment of only $9,500, which is entered in Timesolv as Credit Type - 'Payment' and Payment Method - 'Check'.
+- The work is completed, and the total invoice amount is $10,000.
+However, for whatever reason, the client remits the payment of only $9,500, which is entered in Timesolv as Credit Type - 'Payment' and Payment Method - 'Check'.

 How is the difference of $500 handled?
-In this situation, enter a new payment as Credit Type - 'Credit Memo' and Payment Method - 'Internal' in the amount of $500.
-Once this new payment has been saved in Timesolv, allocate it against the remainder of the original $10,000 invoice that was not paid in full by the client.
+In this situation, enter a new payment as Credit Type - 'Credit Memo' and Payment Method - 'Internal' for $500.
+Once this new payment has been saved in Timesolv, allocate it against the remainder of the original $10,000 invoice that the client did not pay in full.